NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

 REVOCATION

 Any credential, any agent, any delegation chain — revoked in milliseconds.
 Not hours.
 Not "after the token expires."
-Now.
-The kill switch works at machine speed because agents operate at machine speed.
+The kill switch works at machine speed.

 How they compose